jorgelon/kubernetesinmyhead.net/docs/argo-rollouts/2-ways.md

 ## Single resource

-The first way needs to create a single rollout resource (excluding the service, ingress,..) that includes the logic of the rollout and the logic of the deployment via spec.template.
+The first way needs to create a single rollout resource (excluding the service, ingress,..) that includes the logic of the rollout and the logic of the deployment via **spec.template**.

 This way does not create a deployment resource.